 Hereafter in this rule, “senior faculty” refers to tenured full professors and, “junior faculty” refers to tenured or tenure track assistant professors and tenured or tenure track associate professors.

 2. Areas of Faculty Responsibilities

 The six realms of faculty responsibility include: (1) teaching and mentoring students, (2) discovery of knowledge through discipline-guided inquiry, (3) creative artistry and literature, (4) technological and managerial innovation, (5) extension and engagement with constituencies outside the university, and (6) service in professional societies and within the university itself.
-The manner in which various faculty members may demonstrate their credentials in these realms is described in the individual’s Statement of Faculty Responsibility.
+The manner in which various faculty members may demonstrate their credentials in these realms is described in the individual’s Statement of Faculty Responsibilities.